 The first thing to do is add an important date to your diary.
 Your first residential field class will be from 16-18 October.
 Three full days spent in the field learning about the environment around you, as well as getting to know some of the Geo staff and your new coursemates.

 - Read a chapter of ‘An Introduction to Physical Geography and the Environment’ by Joseph Holden.

 - Read a chapter of ‘Human Geography: The Basics’ by Andrew Jones.

 - Listen to the Royal Geographical Society’s podcast with Professor Rob MacKenzie and Professor Jeremy Pritchard talking about ‘Forests and the carbon cycle’.

 - Watch our very own Dr Joanne Egan, talk about her research into past volcanic eruptions.

 - Take a look at our UniSkills webpage to prepare for your first year.

+To develop your research skills you can try a short task.
 Geography is a topical subject and we believe that if you look closely at the world around you, you will find a geographical connection.
-This activity will help to demonstrate just how important Geography is.
+This activity will help to demonstrate just how important Geography is:

 - Look at the daily news headlines, select a few and draw a mind map thinking about how they relate to Geography.
 You should try to consider key geographical themes such as: location; place; processes; human-environment interaction.